 - The average small business loan we extend is $25,000.

 Bad credit business loans and merchant cash advances are our two most popular programs.
 But we work with financers to make a range of alternative lending options available.
 Our underwriting principle is to look to the business’s past performance.
 We don’t only look at personal or business credit rating as part of our risk assessment criteria.
 There are many things we look at when working for you.

 We’re especially proud of being one of the country’s top direct lenders to women-owned businesses.
 Women are a growing and important part of our entrepreneurial culture.
 Gillian B. White writes in The Atlantic, “About 29 percent of America’s business owners are women, that’s up from 26 percent in 1997.
 The number of women-owned firms has grown 68 percent since 2007, compared with 47 percent for all businesses.”

 That’s some serious growth.
 We’re eager to continue to be a part of it.

 UCS Combines Old School and New School

-The growth and stability of the alternate finance sector are good for small business owners if they take the time to shop around.
+The alternate finance sector’s growth and stability are good for small business owners if they take the time to shop around.
 There’s a lot of differences among the players.
 At UCS, our vision is to bring funding solutions to SMBs that don’t necessarily fit either the traditional bank or non-financial institutional lending model.